 If you need to see step-by-step guides, there are plenty of community-run forums and YouTube channels that will be more than willing to offer their help and support.

-Consider visiting the TechNet forums, officially run by Microsoft or CNet’s Windows 10 forum, which are full of experts and hobbyists.
+Consider visiting the TechNet forums, officially run by Microsoft or CNet’s Windows 10 forum, which is full of experts and hobbyists.
 You can also see Best Buy’s “Tech Tips: How to unfreeze a computer” for simple and quick instructions.

 You can also contact your computer manufacturer about any hardware defects.
 Make sure that you have the computer’s make, model, and serial number on hand, if possible, as well as the specifications for any custom parts you have in it.